-The narrative should be organized in the following way and contain the following information: Project Overview: Discuss the history, successes, current state of the art in the field of the proposed work, current applicant team capability, and a concise description of the concept or scope of work.
-Technical Details: If necessary, succinctly describe the relevant management, engineering, design, process, scientific or other principles and aspects of the project that warrant discussion here.
-Project Objectives: Technical Narrative the goals and objectives of the project.
+The narrative should be organized in the following way and contain the following information: Project Overview: Discuss the history, successes, current state of the art in the field of the proposed work, current applicant team capability, and a concise description of the concept or scope of work. • Technical Details: If necessary, succinctly describe the relevant management, engineering, design, process, scientific or other principles and aspects of the project that warrant discussion here.
+Project Objectives: • Provide a clear and concise (high-level) statement of the goals and objectives of the project.
 Each objective should be numbered (Objective 1, Objective 2, etc.).
 A performance metric that is used throughout the project must improve with time/use and the improvement should be clearly documented.
 This improvement over time/use could be demonstrated through a tightening of the precision, and an improvement in the accuracy, of the metric.
 There should be objectives that mitigate/eliminate technological and market risks.
-To ensure that objectives are relevant, applicants should follow the SMART principle, which is that all objectives should be Specific, Measurable, Aggressive (but achievable), Relevant, and Timely.
-At a minimum, annual objectives (milestones) should be provided.
-Note: This section (or any other section) should not include discussions of the merits of building energy efficiency or grid-integration research in general, or how the proposed technology may be related to or interact with other non-BTO relevant technologies.
+To Technical ensure that objectives are relevant, applicants should follow the SMART principle, which is that all objectives Narrative should be S pecific, M easurable, A ggressive (but achievable), R elevant, and T imely.
+At a minimum, annual objectives (milestones) should be provided. • Note: This section (or any other section) should not include discussions of the merits of building energy efficiency or grid-integration research in general, or how the proposed technology may be related to or interact with other non-BTO relevant technologies.
 Impact if Successful: Discuss the relevance the proposed work, if successful, will have to industry and to enhancing grid reliability and resilience and/or the cost and barrier reductions needed to reach the BTO MYPP targets.
 Applicants are strongly encouraged to use Scout's Baseline Energy Calculator (https://trynthink.github.io/scout/calculator.html) to determine national energy savings associated with their proposal, if applicable.
 Please also address: Expected project outputs.
-Audience/customers for the project end results. • How the audience will utilize the results.
+Audiance (sustamors for the project and results) Audience/customers for the project end results.
+How the audience will utilize the results.
 Outreach plan to engage with target audience (e.g. convenings, peer-reviewed publications, patent disclosures, licensed IP, and formation of related CRADAs with industry.)